Man cuffed over illegal soil mining

-The Crime Suppression Division (CSD) has arrested a 70-year-old businessman in Chiang Mai for running an illegal soil excavation operation in a designated green zone, following years of complaints from residents.
+The Crime Suppression Division (CSD) has arrested a 70-year-old businessman in Chiang Mai's San Kamphaeng district for running an illegal soil excavation operation in a designated green zone, following years of complaints from local residents.

-Aree Naksuk, 70, was arrested on Thursday at the excavation site in tambon Buak Khang of in San Kamphaeng district.

-Authorities seized two backhoes, three dump trucks, a pickup truck, employee records, soil transport documents and closed-circuit television (CCTV) equipment from the premises.
+The suspect, Aree Naksuk, was arrested yesterday at the excavation site in Buak Khang sub-district.
+Authorities seized two backhoes, three dump trucks, a pickup truck, employee records, soil transport documents, and CCTV equipment from the premises.

 Residents had long accused Mr Aree of excavating soil without the proper permits, in violation of urban planning regulations, which prohibit such activities in protected zones.